-Sorry about my long, long absence – I haven’t blogged in so long that the interface WordPress shows me is thoroughly unfamiliar, and between this novelty and overdue maintenance, I’m distracted by the new things I see and even more ideas of things to do on this blog.
+Sorry about my over-long absence – it’s been so long that the interface WordPress shows me is unfamiliar, and I’m distracted by its novelty and the maintenance backlog —and more ideas of things to do on this blog.

 In both 2019 and 2020 I had the intention to write much more, but I couldn’t bring myself to.
-I’d log in, do the routine maintenance, and like I’m experiencing now, a strong bout of snooziness overtakes me.
-And then the longer I failed to do something new and different here, the more I feel guilty.
-Not posting when-I-could-have is a lost opportunity to show thousands (at least several hundreds) of people the beneficial things I’d learned, or maybe the fun stuff I’d been up to that they might try.
+I’d log in, do the routine maintenance, and then a strong bout of snooziness would overtake me.
+And the longer I failed to do something new and different here, the more I felt guilty.
+Not posting when-I-could-have is a lost opportunity to show at least several hundred people the beneficial things I’d learned that they might try, or some of the fun stuff I’d been up to.

 The fact is, I’ve already set up my home with bird strike-proofing.
 I have a garden that grows food (or…not; last summer I got a grand total of 6 apple-sized tomatoes and maybe a pint basket of autumn-green, kitchen-ripened cherry tomatoes), flowers, and native plants.
 These activities may not be common, but they’re as quotidian to me as going through the motions of private daily life.
 So writing about them isn’t a constant source of inspiration like they were when I was adopting new, green practices.
 They feel more like empty bragging: look what I have; hope you can do the same!